Key concepts

 Database

-You can import and select all databases for Data Catalog and MySQL data sources.
+You can load and select all databases from Data Catalog, MySQL, and PostgreSQL data sources.

-- All database information connected to the selected catalog is automatically loaded.
+- Automatically loads all database information linked to the selected catalog.

-- You can load the list of all databases connected to the MySQL instance group.
+- Loads all databases associated with the MySQL instance group.

 Table